Landonscorner2/purehtml/README.md

 PureHTML is a website made using only HTML.

-This project isn't finished, and currently doesn't have anything on it.
+This project isn't finished, and currently doesn't have anything useful on it.